ajb2969/IntelligentIDS/README.md

 ## Features
 What makes your project stand out?

+Collected our own data and preprocessed it ourselves.

 ## Code Example
 Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
 Make sure the API you are showing off is obvious, and that your code is short and concise.